AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - enable opNav scenario ``pytest`` test scripts to be tested by ``pytest`` if the build flag ``--opNav`` is set to true and the path to :ref:`Vizard <vizard>` application is set in :ref:`BSK_OpNav`.
 - fixed an issue that prevented subscribing to a C++ msg from python
+- moved :ref:`cModuleTemplate` and :ref:`cppModuleTemplate` to a common folder ``src/moduleTemplates``.
+The
+  associated HTML documentation now appears inside the ``Documentation`` tab under ``moduleTemplates``.
+- added the ``src/utilities/makeDraftModule.py`` script that is able to create a draft module template given

+    - module name
+    - module description
+    - module location
+    - list of module input or output messages containing

+      - message variable name
+      - message payload definition
+      - message description
+      - message type (ie. ``C`` or ``C++``)

+  The script then generates either a C or C++ module folder that contains the elemental ``*.c/cpp``, ``*.h``, ``*.i`` code which compiles into a functioning prototype module.
+Also included are the module ``*.rst`` file which provides the basic description and message table (including hyperlinks to message payload type and message description), as well as a functioning python unit test that loads the module, connects zero'd input messages and sets up output message recorders.
+The coder can then take this draft module code and modify to achieve the desired functionality.
+The page :ref:`Folder_moduleTemplates` discusses how to use it and provides to 2 sample auto-generated modules that get created inside ``src/moduleTemplates`` with ``python conanfile.py``.

 Version 2.0.0
 -------------